dajack05/js-rpg-series/Steps.md

   - Add that to the types
   - Check to see if we're in a tile layer or object layer
   - Create and push all map colliders

+# Z-Index Layers

+- Split upper stuff into new layer
+- Designate foreground tag
+  - I'll use FG ...
+- Add support in importer
+  - Add a LateDraw() for FG stuff
+  - Check if layer is FG
+- Add `onLateDraw(this)` call to `Engine.ts`